-Once you’ve unearthed scabby potatoes, you may ask yourself, “What causes potato scab?”
+Once you’ve unearthed scabby potatoes, you may ask yourself, “What causes potato scab?”.
 Unfortunately, the source of infection isn’t a rare, short-lived pathogen; it’s a soil bacteria that can remain in the ground indefinitely as long as decaying plant matter is left behind.
 The bacteria, Streptomyces scabies, thrives in soils with a pH above 5.5 and temperatures between 50 to 88 F. (10-31 C.).
 The growing conditions needed by potatoes are very close to the conditions that scab prefers.

 Potato tubers suffering from scab are covered in circular lesions that may appear dark and corky.
 When many lesions are present, they sometimes grow into one another, creating irregular patches of damage.
-Surface scabs are annoying, but are usually able to be cut away and part of the potato salvaged.
-More serious disease can develop, causing deep pitting and cracking that allows secondary pests and diseases to make their way into the tuber’s flesh.
+Surface scabs are annoying but are usually able to be cut away and part of the potato salvaged.
+More serious diseases can develop, causing deep pitting and cracking that allows secondary pests and diseases to make their way into the tuber’s flesh.

 Treating Scab in Potatoes

 Potato scab control is targeted at preventing infection in potatoes; once your potatoes are covered in scab, it’s too late to treat.
 Future potato beds can be protected from scab by keeping the soil pH of beds around 5.2 with liberal applications of sulphur.
 Avoid the use of fresh manure where scab has been a problem; well-composted manure is generally free of pathogens due to the heat involved in the process.
 Always amend potato beds in the fall if scab is a perennial problem.

 Practicing crop rotation on four-year intervals can keep scab levels low, but never follow potatoes with the following crops since these plants are susceptible to scab: